 2020 Board of New Mexico Evaluators

 Nancy Hood has almost 20 years of experience planning and evaluating multi-faceted efforts to improve public health, behavioral health, affordable housing, workforce development, and intergenerational poverty.
 She has worked in local and federal government, academic, and nonprofit settings in New Mexico, Colorado, Ohio, and Georgia.
 Her passion is to help organizations integrate data collection into practice and use data to improve service delivery and outcomes for participants and communities.
-Nancy is Senior Evaluator at Apex, an evaluation firm in Albuquerque, New Mexico.
+Nancy is Director of Research and Evaluation at the University of New Mexico ECHO Institute.
 She has a Master's degree in public health from Emory University and a Ph.D. in public health from Ohio State University with a focus on health promotion, research methods, and biostatistics.
 She has served on the board of New Mexico Evaluators for three years.

 Kathryn Lowerre is the lead program and policy evaluator for the Drug Overdose Prevention Program at the New Mexico Department of Health, Epidemiology and Response Division.
 She joined NMDOH in 2014 as bureau evaluator for Environmental Health Epidemiology, and has worked with multiple CDC-funded programs.
 Previous positions include college and university teaching, work at county and regional health departments on health impact assessments (HIAs) and population health indicators, and in drug regulatory affairs as a consultant.
 Her first health-related position, in clinical trials coordination, was at Duke's AIDS Research and Treatment Center, where she volunteered and worked part-time while completing her doctorate in historical musicology.
 She subsequently earned her MPH at Michigan State University.